Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Abstract

 \section{Abstract}

-We construct and investigate a bulk holographic QCD model based on the soft-wall AdS/QCD with infrared-modified 5D mass and quartic interaction.
-Both linear confinement and chiral symmetry breaking of low energy QCD are well characterized in such a bulk holographic QCD model.
-The model enables us to further improve the previous soft-wall AdS/QCD model with infrared-deformed 5D metric and obtain a more consistent numerical prediction for the mass spectra of resonance scalar, pseudoscalar, vector and axial-vector mesons.
+We construct and investigate an infrared-improved soft-wall AdS/QCD model for mesons.
+Both linear confinement and chiral symmetry breaking of low energy QCD are well characterized in such an infrared-improved soft-wall AdS/QCD model.
+The model enables us to obtain a more consistent numerical prediction for the mass spectra of resonance scalar, pseudoscalar, vector and axial-vector mesons.
 In particular, the predicted mass for the lightest ground state scalar meson shows a good agreement with the experimental data.
 The model also provides a remarkable check for the Gell-Mann-Oakes-Renner relation and a sensible result for the space-like pion form factor.